Jewish arrival in New Amsterdam: New Amsterdam

 The new Jewish community faced antisemitic opposition to their settlement from Director-General Peter Stuyvesant, as well as a monetary dispute with the captain of the St. Catrina, which required adjudication from the Dutch West India Company.
 They were aided by some Ashkenazi Jewish traders who had arrived just a month earlier, on the ship Peereboom, from Amsterdam via London.
-This group included Jacob Barsimson, and perhaps Solomon Pietersen and Asser Levy, who has also in earlier sources been claimed as one of the twenty-three.
-The new community founded Congregation Shearith Israel still endures as the oldest Jewish congregation in the United States.
+This group included Jacob Barsimson, and perhaps Solomon Pietersen and Asser Levy, the latter of whom was mentioned in earlier sources as one of the 23.
+The new community founded Congregation Shearith Israel, which remains the oldest Jewish congregation in the United States.

 The primary source document for their arrival is as follows:

 Commemoration

 The 250th anniversary of the arrival was marked a year late in 1905, and the 300th anniversary was marked in 1954.
-The 300th anniversary was marked for an eight-month period, from September 1954 - May 1955.
-For this milestone, a Jewish Tercentenary Monument and flagstaff designed by Abram Belskie was placed on Peter Minuit Plaza in Manhattan's Battery, and another Jewish Tercentenary Monument and flagstaff designed by Carl C. Mose with a wave-shaped relief bearing illustrations of the Four Freedoms as inspired by Hebrew Bible verses, as well as a conjectural image of the St. Catrina, was placed in St. Louis' Forest Park.
+The 300th anniversary was marked for an eight-month period, from September 1954–May 1955.
+For this milestone, a Jewish Tercentenary Monument and flagstaff designed by Abram Belskie was placed on Peter Minuit Plaza in Manhattan's Battery, and another Jewish Tercentenary Monument and flagstaff designed by Carl C. Mose with a wave-shaped relief bearing illustrations of the Four Freedoms as inspired by Hebrew Bible verses, as well as a conjectural image of the St. Catrina, was placed in St. Louis's Forest Park.